skenderidis/f5-ingress-lab/examples/cis/cis-crd/VirtualServer/PolicyCRD/README.md

 kubectl get vs
 ```

-On the BIGIP we created a new Persistence Cookie profile called **cookie-new**, on the Common Partition, to provide persistence per HTTP session and save the information on a HTTP Cookie.
-This profile has been reference on the PolicyCRD.
+On the BIGIP we created an iRule  called **sorry-page**, on the Common Partition, that responds to the user with a "Sorry the page is under maintainance" This iRule has been reference on the PolicyCRD.

 Access the service few times using the following example.
 ```
 curl -v http://policy.f5demo.local/ --resolve policy.f5demo.local:80:10.1.10.199
-curl -v http://policy.f5demo.local/ --resolve policy.f5demo.local:80:10.1.10.199
-curl -v http://policy.f5demo.local/ --resolve policy.f5demo.local:80:10.1.10.199
 ```

-Verify that the `BIGipCookie` Header exists and contains the client's actual IP
+Verify that the sorry page is sent back from BIGIP.